cyber-drop/ethereum_analytical_db/README.md

 # Ethdrain

-Python 3 script allowing to drain the Ethereum blockchain in an efficient way by connecting to a local node supporting RPC (tried with Parity).
+Python 3 script allowing to index the Ethereum blockchain in an efficient way by connecting to a local node supporting RPC (tried with Parity).

 I hardcoded the use of Elasticsearch but feel free to fork it to support others.